gnodi/danf/resource/private/doc/overview/index.md

 If you look at the path of the previously defined config, you can see that it has been done in the folder `/config/common`.
 This means that you will be able to use it on both client and server sides.

-This event will link computations to a server request:
+The following event will link computations to a server request:

 ```javascript
 // config/server/config/events/request.js